SQream/sqream_docs/operational_guides/access_control_managing_roles.rst

 Managing Roles
 **************

-Roles are used for both users and groups, and are global across all databases in the SQream cluster.
-For a ``ROLE`` to be used as a user, it requires a password and log-in and connect permissions to the relevant databases.
+Roles are used for both users and groups, and are global across all databases in the BLUE cluster.
+For a ``ROLE`` to be used as a user, it requires log-in and connect permissions to the relevant databases.

 The Managing Roles section describes the following role-related operations: